The Whole Nine Yards (film): Plot

-Nicholas "Oz" Oseransky is a likable Quebec dentist from Chicago, but is hated by his wife Sophie and mother-in-law.
-Oz's assistant Jill jokingly asks him to name a price to have Sophie disappear.
-Oz meets a new neighbor, and realizes he is Jimmy "the Tulip" Tudeski, an infamous Chicago contract killer with a bounty on his head.
+Nicholas "Oz" Oseransky, a likeable Chicago-born dentist from Montreal, is despised by his wife Sophie and mother-in-law.
+His assistant Jill jokingly asks him to name a price to have Sophie disappear.
+Oz meets a new neighbor and realizes he is Jimmy "the Tulip" Tudeski, an infamous Chicago contract killer with a bounty on his head.

 Oz reveals Jimmy's identity to Sophie, who is intrigued.
 Oz befriends Jimmy, and shares his unhappiness: his business partner, Sophie's father, was involved with an underage boy and embezzled from the practice to pay off the boy's family before committing suicide, leaving Oz deeply in debt.

-Oz returns home, where Sophie has arranged for him to fly to Chicago and share Jimmy's whereabouts with mob boss Janni Gogolak for a reward.
-Oz is reluctant but complies.
+Oz returns home, where Sophie pressures him to fly to Chicago to share Jimmy's whereabouts with mob boss Janni Gogolak for a reward.
+Although reluctant, he complies.

 Arriving in Chicago, Oz has no intention of giving Jimmy up.
 At his hotel, he meets Franklin "Frankie Figs" Figueroa, Janni's enforcer, and denies any knowledge of Jimmy, but is brought to Janni's estate.
 He meets Cynthia, Jimmy's estranged wife.
 Janni instructs Frankie to accompany Oz home and keep an eye on Jimmy until Janni and his men can take him out.

-At the hotel, Oz calls Jimmy to warn him, but is told Jimmy knows what Oz has done.
+Back at the hotel, Oz calls Jimmy to warn him, but is told he already knows what he has done.
 Cynthia arrives and tells Oz that Janni and Jimmy both want each other and Cynthia dead to collect a $10 million trust – "the whole nine yards."
 Oz and Cynthia drunkenly sleep together, and he vows to protect her.

 In Canada, Frankie and Oz meet Jimmy, who reveals he and Frankie are planning to kill Janni and Cynthia.
 Jimmy explains Sophie tried to hire him to kill Oz, and he plans to lure Janni to Montreal.
 Jimmy offers to kill Sophie, which Oz declines.

 At work, Oz tells Jill everything.
-She reveals that she too is a contract killer, hired by Sophie to kill Oz, Jill liked him too much, however, and cancelled the hit.
+She reveals that she too is a contract killer, hired by Sophie to kill him.
+As Jill liked him too much, she could not go through with the hit.
 She demands to meet her hero, Jimmy, who enlists her help.
-Oz tries to call Cynthia, who is en route with Janni.
+Oz tries to warn Cynthia, who is en route with Janni.
 When Janni's gang arrives at Oz's house, Cynthia warns Oz that Janni will kill him after killing Jimmy.
 The two watch as the gang walks into the ambush.